 Key Functionalities:

-- Demand Forecasting: Predicting future demand for products based on historical data, market trends, and customer orders.
+- Demand Forecasting: Predicting future demand based on historical data, trends, and customer orders.
+Organizations enhancing forecasting accuracy often complement this with analytical tools similar to those discussed in AI in Procurement — Volume 2.

-- Master Production Scheduling (MPS): Creating a detailed plan for manufacturing products, taking into account available resources, production capacity, and demand forecasts.
+- Master Production Scheduling (MPS): Creating a detailed plan for manufacturing products based on capacity and forecasts.

-- Bill of Materials (BOM): Defining the components, materials, and quantities required to produce a finished product.
+- Bill of Materials (BOM): Defining the components, materials, and quantities required.

-- Inventory Management: Tracking and managing inventory levels to ensure adequate stock while minimizing excess inventory costs.
+- Inventory Management: Tracking and managing inventory levels.

-- Purchasing: Generating purchase orders for required materials and components based on production schedules and inventory levels.
+- Purchasing: Generating purchase orders based on production needs.

-- Capacity Planning: Assessing production capacity and resource availability to ensure efficient production scheduling.
+- Capacity Planning: Assessing production capacity and resource availability.

-- Shop Floor Control: Monitoring and managing production activities on the shop floor, including tracking work in progress and labor utilization.
+- Shop Floor Control: Monitoring work in progress and labor utilization.

 Benefits of MRP Systems:

-- Improved Efficiency: Streamlines production processes, reduces waste and improves overall efficiency.
+- Improved Efficiency: Streamlines production processes, reduces waste, and improves flow.

-- Better Inventory Management: Optimizes inventory levels, reducing carrying costs and avoiding stockouts or excess inventory.
+- Better Inventory Management: Optimizes inventory levels and reduces carrying costs.

-- Increased Flexibility: Enables businesses to respond more effectively to changes in demand or supply.
+- Increased Flexibility: Enables better response to demand variability.

-- Improved Customer Service: Ensures that products are delivered on time, meeting customer expectations.
+- Improved Customer Service: Ensures products are delivered on time.

 Read more about Crucial MRP Metrics Every Supply Chain Pro Should Know on the SCMDOJO Website!